Rahma-Thlijani/Customers-Segmentation/README.md

 To identify customer segments hidden in the data, we will apply an unsupervised learning technique.
 We will first understand, manipulate, and process the dataset.
 Thereafter, we will focus on **Visualizing the data using different plots such as Heatmap, Pairplot, Boxplot, Distributionplot, Countplot and histogram aiming to reveal and analyze the data insights.** Then, we will implement a clustering algorithm (K-mean) to segment the customer data.
 Finally, we will visualize the segmentation found (clusters) and analyze them.
 ## Data Description
-We have the Automobile dataset "auto.csv".
-It was obtained through the following link: https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.data.

-The datasets has 205 rows and 27 columns containing the cars' characteristics such as 'symboling', 'normalized-losses', 'maker', 'fuel-type', 'aspiration', 'num-of-doors', 'body-style', etc.
+We have the customers dataset "customer.csv".
+It has 850 rows and 10 columns containing the customers' information such as 'Customer Id', 'Age', 'Eduucation', 'Years Employed', 'Income', etc.
 ## Project Steps
 All the project steps are organized and listed below:
 ### 1. Data Import